-Local for a Diagram Object

-Ribbon: Layout > Style > Set Font, Text

-Color, Fill Color, Line Color, Line Width

-Diagram Toolbar (right-click on element

-in diagram): Set Font, Text Color, Fill

-Color, Line Color, Line Width

-Element Icons: Set Font, Text Color, Fill

-Color, Line Color, Line Width (top right

-corner of diagram object, under

-Quicklinker arrow))

-Usage of Element Appearance

-The Element Appearance is useful to convey different meaning to a number of audiences and stakeholders.
-The global element settings ensure the entire repository is by default consistent and these can be changed to suite an organization.
+Color, Line Color, Line Width Element Icons: Set Font, Text Color, Fill Color, Line Color, Line Width (top right corner of diagram object, under Quick Linker arrow) Usage of Element Appearance Element appearance is useful to convey different meaning to a number of audiences and stakeholders.
+The global element settings ensure the entire repository is by default consistent, and these settings can be changed to suit an organization.
 The default element appearance settings ensure that an element is consistently represented whenever it is used on diagrams.
 The local appearance settings allow an element to appear differently on a specific diagram.
 Some stakeholders will also prefer to see an element represented as an image or by a different shape.

-Options for Element Appearance

-Apart from the setting of Font Style, Text Color, Element Fill and Border Color and Line thickness. elements can be assigned an alternate image or a completely different geometry using the Shape Script facility, which is applied to a stereotype.
-The images can be assigned from the
+Options for Element Appearance Apart from the setting of Font Style, Text Color, Element Fill, Border Color and Line Thickness, elements can be assigned an alternative image or a completely different geometry using the Shape Script facility, which is applied to a stereotype.
+Learn more about Element Appearance